-This spectral difference affects Heliosat-4 through the McClear model, given the construction of Heliosat-4.
+This spectral difference affects Heliosat-4 through the McClear model.
 Specific abaci were constructed to create a specific, non public, version of McClear v3 that delivers irradiances for the limited range [285, 2800] nm.
 This version is used for specific validation usages for scientific publication, control and monitoring of the CRS.